 Everyone should have an assessment BEFORE buying a property or undertaking additions/changes to their landscape — money well spent.

 As regards the mentoring or assessment, there will NOT be a contract.
 It is pay as you go with the fee project specific and expected at time of service.
-There is a base hourly rate but that may be increased slightly depending on travel time/distance.
-Moreover, I WILL NOT be available to do the work (too busy with his own property as well as publishing and distributing books) but will provide advice on how to proceed.
-Nor do I make pretty elaborate drawings of potential layouts — frankly, I find them largely to be a waste of money, and they can be pricey.
+There is a base hourly rate depending on travel time/distance.
+The Mad Botanist WILL NOT be available to do the work he recommends (too busy with his own property and at Soules Garden as well as publishing and marketing books) but will provide advice on how to proceed.
+Nor does he make pretty elaborate drawings of potential layouts — frankly, he finds them largely to be a waste of money, and they can be pricey.

 The goal is to provide the mentees access to advice that will help them make their property more beautiful, useful and safe, utilizing habitat appropriate species and environmentally sustainable practices.
 Mentees are strongly advised to obtain, read and frequently consult Rantings of a Mad Botanist: A Comprehensive Guide to Gardening and Land Use Practices Emphasizing Central Indiana (McKnight, 2016).
 See also CLASS